khornel/Furniture-Inc./Readme.txt

 Check sub folders of Furniture folder to avoid filename collision from different furniture packages Manual furniture name collision avoidance
 Expand to enable roomsegment and fence modding
+Might need to change when/how furniture is loaded to enable adding custom behaviors from other mods